 - Transfer charge fee

-- Daily storage fee (which often gets more expensive after the first 24 hours)
+- Daily storage fee (storage charges get more expensive after the first 24 hours)

 - After hours gate fee (if applicable)